Nature Repair Market

 Unit value | Negotiated between the buyer and the project proponent | The market rate of ACCUs is currently ~$38/ACCU, driven by supply and demand of credits.
 Price can be negotiated between the buyer and seller to a value higher or lower than the market rate |

 Potential buyers | Biodiversity certificates cannot be purchased to offset nature clearing, destruction or degradation.
-There are many potential reasons an individual, business or organisation may buy a biodiversity certificate, including philanthropy, marketing purposes to appeal to an environmentally-conscious market or as part of their corporate social responsibility (CSR) goals. | ACCUs can be purchased to offset GHG emissions.
+There are many potential reasons an individual, business or organisation may buy a biodiversity certificate, including philanthropy, marketing purposes to appeal to an environmentally-conscious market or as part of their corporate, social and environmental responsibility (CSER) goals. | ACCUs can be purchased to offset GHG emissions.
 Therefore, businesses and organisations looking to offset their carbon emissions may choose to or be required to purchase ACCUs to become net zero or carbon neutral. |

-Duration of project (‘permanence period’) | 25 or 100 years (or as directed by the method) | 25 or 100 years: Crediting period (time over which the project can generate ACCUs) is generally 7 years for emission avoidance projects and 25 for sequestration projects. |
+Duration of project (‘permanence period’) | 25 or 100 years (or as directed by the method) | 25 or 100 years, however the crediting period (time over which the project can generate ACCUs) is generally 7 years for emission avoidance projects and 25 for sequestration projects. |